tawneeh/sleigh-budget/WorkLog.md

 * 9:23 - Merged darkMode branch with Main branch

 * 10:55 - Research the best way to display the budgeting data visualization.
 Two graphs?

+* 9:18 - Been styling all morning.
+Broke button functionality